huntergdavis/huntergdavis.github.io/_posts/2021-9-2-x86-handheld.markdown

 The problem is emulation overhead.
 We can emulate a PS1 on these low-end chipsets.
 To emulate a PS2 still requires a top of the line system.
 The top of the line steam deck may still struggle to emulate some PS2 titles.
 It may be another 10 or 20 years before we can emulate a PS2 on a cheap 50$ handheld, if ever.
 And it has been this way for over a decade.

 It doesn't have to be though!
 A one gigahertz processor, a gig of ram, if we were running these games directly instead of emulating the original hardware, that would be more than enough!
-Indeed, in the following article I show that it is, and there are a great number of PS2-era games I show running in full speed.
+Indeed, in the following article I show that it is, and there are a great number of PS2-era PC games I show running in full speed.
 You might just be surprised how powerful 1ghz really is.
 Interested?
 Read on!

 <img src="https://github.com/huntergdavis/huntergdavis.github.io/raw/master/content/images/2021/simpsons.png" width="640">